Use of saffron: Culinary use

 Saffron features in European, North African, and Asian cuisines.
 Its aroma is described by taste experts as resembling that of honey, with woody, hay-like, and earthy notes; according to another such assessment, it tastes of hay, but only with bitter hints.
 Because it imparts a luminous yellow-orange hue, it is used worldwide in everything from cheeses, confectioneries, and liquors to baked goods, curries, meat dishes, and soups.
 In past eras, many dishes called for prohibitively copious amounts—hardly for taste, but to parade their wealth.

-In Kashmir, saffron is used in kehva, an aromatic beverage made from saffron, almonds, walnuts, cardamom etc. It is also used in Kashmiri marriage and occasional cuisine namely Wazwan, where chicken is cooked in its heated aromatic solution, and the dish is known as konge kokur in local language.
+In Kashmir, saffron is used in kehva or kahwa, an aromatic beverage made from saffron, almonds, walnuts, cardamom etc. It is also used in Kashmiri marriage and occasional cuisine namely Wazwan, where chicken is cooked in its heated aromatic solution, and the dish is known as konge kokur in local language.

 Because of its high cost saffron was often replaced by or diluted with safflower (Carthamus tinctorius) or turmeric (Curcuma longa) in cuisine.
 Both mimic saffron's colour well, but have distinctive flavours.
 Saffron is used in the confectionery and liquor industries; this is its most common use in Italy.
 Chartreuse, izarra, and strega are types of alcoholic beverages that rely on saffron to provide a flourish of colour and flavour.
 Saffron threads are often crumbled and pre-soaked in water or sherry for several minutes prior to adding them to a dish.
 This process extracts the threads' colour and flavour into the liquid phase; powdered saffron does not require this step.
 The soaking solution is then added to the hot cooking dish, allowing even colour and flavour distribution, which is critical in preparing baked goods or thick sauces.

 Threads are a popular condiment for rice in Spain and Iran, India and Pakistan, and other countries.
 Two examples of such saffron rice is the zarzuela fish-seafood stew and paella valenciana, a piquant rice-meat preparation.
 It is essential in making the French bouillabaisse, which is a spicy fish stew from Marseilles, and the Italian risotto alla milanese.